jinbinhu/CAPS-Mininet/kernel-module-readme.md

 #### 3. At the receiver:

 ##### 1).
-Before compiling, please modify the following parameters in the file "recv_app/recv_app.cpp" according to the actual environment:
+Before compiling, please modify the following parameter in the file "recv_app/recv_app.cpp" according to the actual environment:

 #define DEFAULT_IP "192.168.188.133" //IP address at receiver